daniel-iroka/Todo-List/README.md

 # Todo List

-**Todo List** is an App that does not lets Users keep records of tasks they wish to accomplish.
+**Todo List** is an App that lets Users keep records of tasks they wish to accomplish.

 # Description